dotnet/roslyn/docs/features/deconstruction.md

 ###Deconstruction-declaration (deconstruction into new variables):

-Deconstruction-declarations can be thought of as two steps: (1) declaring new locals, and (2) applying a deconstruction-assignment into those locals.
+*Deconstruction-declarations* can be thought of as two steps: (1) declaring new locals, and (2) applying a *deconstruction-assignment* into those locals.
 The syntax for deconstruction is more involved and multiple forms are allowed.
 The simplest case is `(int x, string y)`.
 Variants include nested declarations like `(int x, (string y, long z))` (which declares 3 locals) and implicitly typed declarations like `(var x, var y)`.
 The latter can also be written using the shorthand `var (x, y)`.
+`var` is the only case where such shorthand is allowed (you `int (x, y)` is not legal).

-As in the case of deconstruction-declarations, tuple expressions on the right-hand-side have their type inferred from the left-hand-side.
-With deconstruction-declaration, this is also the case, except that any type is `var` in the left-hand-side, then the natural type of the element in the right-hand-side is used.
+As in the case of *deconstruction-declarations*, tuple expressions on the right-hand-side have their type inferred from the left-hand-side.
+With *deconstruction-declaration*, this is also the case, except that any type is `var` in the left-hand-side, then the natural type of the element in the right-hand-side is used.
 For example, in `(string x, byte y, var z) = (null, 1, 2);`, `null` has type `string`, the literal `1` has type `byte` (inferred from `y`) and the literal `2` has type `int` (its natural type).

 ###Grammar changes